A. D. Gordon

 Aaron David Gordon (אהרן דוד גורדון; 9 June 1856 – 22 February 1922), more commonly known as A. D. Gordon, was a Labour Zionist thinker and the spiritual force behind practical Zionism and Labor Zionism.
 He founded Hapoel Hatzair, a movement that set the tone for the Zionist movement for many years to come.
-Influenced by Leo Tolstoy and others, it is said that in effect he made a religion of labor.

 Gordon moved to Ottoman Palestine in 1904, at age 48, where he was revered by younger Zionist pioneers for leading by example.
+He was an anti-Marxist and avoided Zionist politics, declaring that "The Land of Israel is acquired through labor, not through fire and not through blood."